-Every two years, the Superintendent or designee shall ensure that supervisory employees receive at least two hours of classroom or other effective interactive training and education regarding sexual harassment.
-All such newly hired or promoted employees shall receive training within six months of their assumption of the new position.
+Every two years, the Superintendent or designee shall ensure that supervisory employees receive at least two hours, and nonsupervisory employees receive at least one hour, of classroom or other effective interactive training and education regarding sexual harassment.
+All newly hired employees and employees promoted to a supervisory position shall receive training within six months of their assumption of the new position.
 (Government Code 12950.1)